dymodi/dymodi.github.io/MLfolds/Reinforcement-Learning-Basic-Facts.md

 author: Yi DING
 ---

 This is a post that summarizes some basic facts on reinforcement learning.
-The materials comes from [Sergey Levine's Course at Berkeley](http://rll.berkeley.edu/deeprlcourse/) and ...
+The materials comes from [Sergey Levine's Course at Berkeley](http://rll.berkeley.edu/deeprlcourse/)  ([or the archived version](http://rll.berkeley.edu/deeprlcoursesp17/)).

+## What problems can be solved by RL
+In my opinion, the problems that have **control** kernel will be good to solve with RL methods, such as autonomous driving.

 ## Basic Concepts (Lecture 1)

 Reinforcement Learning (RL):
 * Agent makes **actions**(**decision**) to the environment.
 * Agent gets **observations** and **rewards** as the concequences of its **actions**.